 Three-dimensional $\mathcal{N}=2$ gauge theories are also interesting from various other points of view.
 In particular, they exhibit Seiberg duality \cite{Aharony:1997gp,Giveon:2008zn,Benini:2011mf}, F-maximization \cite{Jafferis:2010un}, and an F-theorem \cite{Jafferis:2011zi}.
 The gravity duals of these theories are also known and have been studied in \cite{Martelli:2011qj,Cheon:2011vi,Jafferis:2011zi}.
 Finally, three-dimensional $\mathcal{N}=2$ superconformal gauge theories arise from compactifications of the 6d $(2,0)$ CFT compactified on 3-manifolds \cite{Dimofte:2011ju,Dimofte:2011py,Dimofte:2013iv}.
 It would very interesting to make contact with these results from the point of view of scattering amplitudes.

 The structure of this paper is as follows.
 In section \ref{lagrangians} we describe some general aspects of the CSM and YMCS theories whose amplitudes we compute in this paper.
 We pay special attention to the derivation of the on-shell supersymmetry algebras in this section.
 In particular, we derive the on-shell representation of the algebra for the YMCS system in some detail following canonical quantization.
-In section \ref{csamp}, we compute the four-point amplitudes of the CSM theory and show that they can be encoded in a single superamplitude.
-We also describe the symmetries of the four-point superamplitude which we expect to hold for higher-point superamplitudes.
+This derivation relies on a careful analysis of the implementation of the Gauss-law constraints on the physical Hilbert space, which is described in some detail.
+In section \ref{csamp}, we compute the four-point amplitudes of the CSM theory and show that they can be encoded in superamplitudes.
+We also describe the symmetries of the four-point superamplitudes which we expect to hold for higher-point superamplitudes.
 In section \ref{ymcsamp}, we compute various three and four-point amplitudes of the YMCS theory at tree level and use the on-shell superalgebra to deduce the remaining 4-pt. amplitudes.
 We also comment on the complications that arise when trying to compute amplitudes with external gauge fields in the YMCS theory using perturbative techniques.
 In section \ref{bcfwsection}, we propose a BCFW recursion relation for mass-deformed 3d theories and discuss its applicability to the theories studied in this paper.
 In section \ref{conclusion}, we present our conclusions and describe some future directions.
 In appendix \ref{conventions}, we describe our conventions, Feynman rules, and various other useful formulae.
 In appendix \ref{4fermi} we provide more details about the calculation of various 4-pt. amplitudes.